spratyush02/Human-Motion-Prediction-RNN-SPL-/README.md

 Authors: Pratyush Singh, Rohit Kaushik, Melvin Ott; Group: BruteForce

+## Abstract
+Modelling human motion is a challenging task in computer vision and graphics since human body movement can change drastically from one environment to another.
+It’s an important task for developing and deploying autonomous agents.
+In order to tackle this issue, we take inspiration from the Structured Prediction Layer (SPL) which decomposes the pose into individual joints and can be augmented with different neural network architectures.
+We introduce the SPL dropout layer and describe its effect on the prediction scores.
+Using the per joint loss instead ofthe standard mean squared error as well as a residual connection for modelling velocities help us stay afloat on the top of leaderboard in the Machine Perception course project at ETH Zurich.

 ## Recreating our best submission
 You can use the following command: